xabajian/ACDM_Climate_Adaptation_Feedback/README.md

 ## Setup

 Scripts in this repository are written in a combination of Stata and R. Throughout this document, it is assumed that the replicator operates from a working directory containing all the necessary files and folders detailed in the structure below.
 Most importantly, a replicator must download the associated data repository from Zenodo at [https://doi.org/10.5281/zenodo.10476310.](https://doi.org/10.5281/zenodo.10476310).
 To run the Stata scripts, this folder should be set as the root directory and the global macro $root should correspond to the folder containing all files in "ACDM_Data".
+(IE,  global root "{~/ACDM_Data}" needs to be run).

 ## Requirements